plediii/dual-broadcast/README.md

 var dual = require('dual-protocol').use(require('dual-broadcast'));
 ```

-Then domain instances can add broadcast hosts:
+Domains with this extension can add broadcast hosts:
 ```javascript
 var domain = dual();
 domain.broadcast(['b']);
 ```

-Here we've provided a specific mount point for the broadcaster.
+Here we've provided a specific mount point for the broadcaster at
+`['b']`.
+All the broadcaster functions will be mounted below this
+route.
 By default, the broadcaster is mounted at `['broadcast']`.

 ## Register a broadcast recipient